Induction generator: Uses

 Induction generators are often used in wind turbines and some micro hydro installations due to their ability to produce useful power at varying rotor speeds.
 Induction generators are mechanically and electrically simpler than other generator types.
 They are also more rugged, requiring no brushes or commutators.

 Limitations

-An induction generator connected to a capacitor system can generate sufficient reactive power to operate on its own.
+An induction generator connected to a capacitor system can generate sufficient reactive power to operate independently.
 When the load current exceeds the capability of the generator to supply both magnetization reactive power and load power the generator will immediately cease to produce power.
-In other wording: the slip (s) from negative "slides" into zero (0) and this sets the induction machine "at the brink" to exit the generator mode and ready to enter the motor mode.Further the "positivization" of slip (s) drives the induction asynchronous machine into the motor mode.Consequence: power flow switches direction (sense!): induction machine consumes power form gird instead of delivering it.The load must be removed and the induction generator restarted with either a external DC motor, or if present, residual magnetism in the core.
+The load must be removed and the induction generator restarted with either an external DC motor or if present, residual magnetism in the core.

 Induction generators are particularly suitable for wind generating stations as in this case speed is always a variable factor.
-Unlike synchronous motors, induction generators are load-dependent and cannot be used alone for grid frequency control.
+Induction generators cannot be used alone for grid frequency control because they are load-dependent and do not inherently react to grid frequency deviations as synchronous generators do.